 There are a variety of different types of headache pain, and every one of them can be incredibly debilitating.
 Luckily, many types respond very well to hands-on manual therapy techniques.

-If you are dealing with headaches and would like to know if we can help, call us at (512) 693-8849.
+If you are dealing with headaches and would like to know if we can help, call or text us at (512) 693-8849.

 If it’s after hours and you’d like to schedule a phone call with one of our doctors of physical therapy, Click Here.

-Or you’d rather not speak on the phone, you can click here to send us an email.
+Or if you’d rather not speak on the phone, you can click here to send us an email.

 (please excuse grammatical errors and the conversational nature of the transcription):

-It’s very gentle when cupping her head with barely any movement.
+It’s very gentle when cupping her head, with barely any movement.
 What you’re doing is to see if it resolves her headache at all.
 You hold it for at least 10 seconds before you decide if it’s making a change in the headache.

-You tilt the person a little bit more forward with your pinky finger right at the occiput and with a lumbrical grip, you try to get around to the lateral T-processes/transprocess of the d2.
-You grip the backside of the neck primarily trying to hold C2 and now the PA is through the occiput.
+You tilt the person a little bit more forward with your pinky finger right at the occiput and with a lumbrical grip, you try to get around to the lateral T-processes/transprocess of the D2.
+You grip the backside of the neck, primarily trying to hold C2.
+And now the PA is through the occiput.

-You tilt the person just a little bit forward because they say it’s important not to have them move into extension and you can do this in a very gentle a very small amount of movement.
-So you just hold the C2, PA on the occiput not letting her go into extension at the sub-occipital joints, and then again asking “Is this helping the headache at all?”
-If so, great; and you’re just going to hold it till it gets as good as it can be.
+You tilt the person just a little bit forward because they say it’s important not to have them move into extension.
+And you can do this in a very gentle a very small amount of movement.
+So you just hold the C2, PA on the occiput, not letting her go into extension at the sub-occipital joints.
+And then again, asking “Is this helping the headache at all?”
+If so, great—and you’re just going to hold it till it gets as good as it can be.
 Sometimes this will totally abolish a headache.

-So that is something you can try when a patient has a current headache in the clinic:, a SNAG and reverse SNAG.
+So that is something you can try when a patient has a current headache in the clinic: a SNAG and reverse SNAG.”